coreinfrastructure/best-practices-badge/doc/criteria.md

 - <a name="test_policy"></a>The project MUST have a general policy (formal or not) that as major new functionality is added, tests of that functionality SHOULD be added to an automated test suite.
+  As long as a policy is in place, even by word of mouth, that says developers should add tests to the automated test suite for major new functionality, select "Met."
   <sup>[<a href="#test_policy">test_policy</a>]</sup>
 - <a name="tests_are_added"></a>The project MUST have evidence that such tests are being added in the most recent major changes to the project.